awilmoth/nillion-test/README.md

 ## Zero Knowledge Authentication

 This is a basic implementation of zero knowledge authentication in Python.
-It includes everything needed to deploy to production-grade infrastructure in AWS.
+It includes everything needed to deploy a high availability server and client to production-grade infrastructure in AWS.

 ## Workflow